ubco-W2022T2-data301/project-group-group100/README.md

 ### How was your data collected?
 Was it a human collecting the data?
 Historical records digitized?
 Server logs?

 It is likely that the data was compiled from various sources, including official government statistics and reports from international organizations.
 It is possible that the data was collected and inputted by a human researcher or team of researchers, but it is also possible that some of the data was digitized from historical records or other sources.

-## Describe your dataset in about 150-200 words

-{Add your stuff here}

 ## Team Members